ubuntu-robotics/design/articles/ros_node_idl.md

 Another example of the usefulness of having a static interface is the ability to create graphical tools for putting a ROS system together.

-Yet another example would be an additional feature in `ros2 pkg create` that would allow a developer to hand it an NoDL and have it generate scaffolding for a node with that interface.
+Yet another example would be an additional feature in `ros2 pkg create` that would allow a developer to hand it a NoDL and have it generate scaffolding for a node with that interface.

 These examples are only a subset of use-cases made possible by such an interface.
 It's clear that this is useful well beyond security.